 Separate Your PostgreSQL Query History by Environment

 If you regularly connect to multiple PostgreSQL databases—especially both development and production environments—you've probably experienced that moment of dread when scrolling through your psql history.
-Was that DELETE
+Was that DELETE statement from dev or prod?
+Why is that experimental query from last week's debugging session appearing while you're trying to carefully craft a production fix?

 How psql Stores History

-.
+By default, psql stores your command history in: ~/.psql_history.
 Every query, regardless of which database, user, or host, gets appended to this file.

 When you press the up arrow or use Ctrl+R to search history, psql reads from this unified history file.